xyetim/werewolfnarrator/prove_of_concept/README.md

 - Twins just wake up first night and press done once

-- Seer press who you wnat to spy on.
+- Seer press who you want to spy on.
 And follow instruction.
 Dont forget to press done.
   - If you need to select you can scroll down.

 - Werewolves.
 First discuss.
 At the end only one of you has to input what you decided.

-- During the day a helper (Me) will input who became mayor and who was lynched.
+- During the day a helper (I) will input who became mayor and who was lynched.

 - If there is an error just try to play on if it still works.
 - Everybody keep phone in your hand to make minimal noises.